exmelendez/marctext-creator/README.md

 * 2/6/2019: Added auto capital letter of first/last name in author field.
 * 2/6/2019: Fixed error catching null value if no book genre is chosen.
 * 2/7/2019: Added if statements preventing entry submission when both ISBN and UPC field are empty.
-* 2/11/2019: Added setup section that allows user to upload CSV that is used to check for matching ISBN's before creating an entry.
+* 2/11/2019: New setup section/initial UI that allows user to upload CSV used to check for matching ISBN's when inputting entries.
 * 2/11/2019: Added isbn & barcode entry duplicate check for all books entered during session.
 * 2/12/2019: Added clear button to remove all data from form.
 * 3/7/2019: Fixed error preventing more than one entry if ISBN is empty.